Shinga13/stobuilds.com/utilities/adding-a-guide.md

 ---
 ```

-- `title`: Expressive title for the build.
+- `title`: Expressive title for the guide.
-- `description`: Short description of the build.
+- `description`: Short description of the guide.
 - `tags`: Used to add hidden terms that can be searched for (optional).
-- `route`: Route to this build, must be unique within this category.
+- `route`: Route to this guide, must be unique among all guides.
 Make sure this is valid in URLs (Rule of thumb: only use ascii letters, dashes and underscores).
 If omitted, the file name will be used as route.
 In this case the file name (without extension) must be valid in URLs.

 *Note*: If you want to use a colon in the title or description, escape it using `&#58;`.

-Now add your build below the metadata section using markdown syntax.
+Now add your guide below the metadata section using markdown syntax.

 Images should be added like this: `![alt](/i/path)`
 - `alt` should be a short description of the image in case it cannot be displayed.